blooms in the damp open forest margins

 Main Threats

-Habitat loss from land clearance is the primary threat.
+Habitat loss from land clearance is primary threat.
 Competition from introduced weeds.
 Climate change affecting wetland habitats.

 Population